Jurors in Jackson trial see video on propofol use

 "What has happened in this case has nothing to do with (patients') experience when they see a doctor for a procedure," Shafer added.

-The defence is expected to begin presenting its case on Friday.
+The defense is expected to begin presenting its case on Friday.
 Murray, who has pleaded not guilty, faces a maximum sentence of four years in prison if convicted.

 (Reporting by Alex Dobuzinskis; editing by Jill Serjeant and Mohammad Zargham)